The next time your doctor orders a progesterone test, ask yourself: “When is the right day to do this test?”

 Interpreting your progesterone result

-⚠️ Tip: These reference ranges are for progesterone serum or blood tests.
-I don’t use saliva testing to assess mid-luteal progesterone.
+👉 Tip: These reference ranges are for progesterone on a blood test.
+I don’t recommend saliva or urine to assess progesterone.

-To assess optimal progesterone: You want your serum mid-luteal progesterone to be greater than 8 ng/mL or 25 nmol/L, and the higher the better.
-(Read: The 7 Superpowers of Progesterone.)
-But don’t panic if your result is at the low end of normal.
+To assess optimal progesterone: The optimal range of progesterone is greater than 8 ng/mL or 25 nmol/L, and the higher the better.
+But don’t worry too much if your result is at the low end of normal.
 Progesterone fluctuates widely over the course of ninety minutes, so a low-normal reading may simply mean the blood was drawn at a low point.